inariksit/cclaw-zettelkasten/ontology_interoperability.md

     Optic nerve          Heathrow airport

 <sumo> is a big, well-known upper ontology.
-Other big ones (in 2007) are listed in [Mascardi et al](http://personales.upv.es/prosso/resources/MascardiEtAl_WOA07.pdf).
-[Wikipedia](https://en.wikipedia.org/wiki/Upper_ontology#Available_upper_ontologies) has a more up-to-date list.
-(Heuristic of relevance: does the ontology have its own Wikipedia page.)
-Wikipedia remarks _"Note that the lack of fresh releases does not imply inactivity or uselessness."
-This is true especially for an upper ontology.
-The purpose is to be compact, and that kind of information doesn't need to be updated.
+[Mascardi et al.](http://personales.upv.es/prosso/resources/MascardiEtAl_WOA07.pdf) list other big ones (in 2007).
+[Wikipedia](https://en.wikipedia.org/wiki/Upper_ontology#Available_upper_ontologies) has a more up-to-date list.[^3]

+### Core ontologies for law

+[Biasiotti and Tiscornia (2010)](https://link.springer.com/chapter/10.1007/978-94-007-0120-5_9) describe legal core ontologies:

+> Core ontologies are normally built on the knowledge elicited from legal experts and
+> include the formalisation of basic concepts with which legal theory commonly agrees.
+> In their specialisations in domain ontologies, the choice about the levels of generalisation is
+> left to the developers; it mainly depends on the kind of applications and the results one
+> expects to achieve, as they are expected to support classification, reasoning and the
+> decision making process.

+This seems to me (Inari) that legal core ontology has the role of upper ontology in general.
+Few concepts, lot of axioms.

+Examples of legal core ontologies:
+* FOLaw (Functional Ontology of Law), Valente, A. (1995) _"is addressed to describing the epistemological aspects of law as a control system of social behaviours."_
+* LRI-Core (Breuker and Winckels 2003),
+* CLO (Core Legal Ontology) (Gangemi et al. 2003) _"organises legal concepts and relations on the basis of formal properties defined in the DOLCE+ foundational ontology library (Masolo et al. 2002)"_
+* [LKIF-Core](https://github.com/RinkeHoekstra/lkif-core#readme) (Hoekstra et al. 2007) _"is a modular collection of basic legal concepts aimed at supporting the implementation of rule-based knowledge bases for regulatory decision support systems."_

+Might be relevant to read/skim Breuker & Hoekstra [Epistemology and ontology in core ontologies: FOLaw and LRI-Core, two core ontologies for law](http://ceur-ws.org/Vol-118/paper2.pdf)

 ## Conceptual vs. lexical ontologies